openssl/openssl/Configurations/README.md

                                 objs => [ "PATH/TO/objectfile", ... ],
                                 deps => [ "PATH/TO/libfile", ... ]);

-                  'bin' has the intended executable file name *without* extension, obj2bin is expected to add that.  'objs' has the list of object files to build this library.  'deps' has the list of library files
+                  'bin' has the intended executable filename
+                  *without* extension, obj2bin is expected to add that.  'objs' has the list of object files to build this library.  'deps' has the list of library files